Your Native Plant Society in the Finger Lakes

 Gardening with Native Plants

 FLNPS is not a native gardening organization, but encourages the use of ethically propagated native plants in private and public gardens.
 Many members are gardeners, who collect seeds and spores from private lands and propagate seedlings for our annual spring sale.
-Please explore our list of Finger Lakes natives suitable for gardens, plus a short list of non-native garden plants you should avoid.
+Please explore our list of Finger Lakes natives suitable for gardens, plus a short list of non-native garden plants you can safely include or should avoid.

 Explore our list of garden-worthy native plants | Advanced Search by Plant Characteristics